 1.8.4.2.1 Inspection Frequency.
 Inspections must be conducted at least once every 14 calendar days and within 24 hours of the end of a storm event of 0.5 inches or greater.
+In the case of shortened scheduling, your first earth-disturbing activity site inspection may be combined with the first routine inspection (Part 1.8.5.2).
 Inspection frequency may be reduced to at least once every month if the entire site is temporarily stabilized (pursuant to Part 1.8.4.3.2), if runoff is unlikely due to winter conditions (e.g., site is covered with snow, ice, or the ground is frozen), or construction is occurring during seasonal dry periods in semi-arid areas.
 Reduced inspection frequency does not relieve the permittee of the maintenance responsibilities during interim periods.